Two Types of Workers Compensation Claims

 We encourage you to submit a Benzene Case Review – it is free, confidential, and there is no obligation.
 Or, if you prefer, call our toll-free number, (800) 426-9535, to speak directly to attorney Tom Lamb about a possible benzene case.
 Either way, you will get Mr. Lamb’s impressions — not an intake person, a paralegal, nor some other lawyer — about your case based on his many years of experience.

-How to Identify the Responsible Employer for Your Occupational Disease Claim
+How to Determine the Correct Responsible Employer for a North Carolina Benzene Workers Compensation Claim

-You, or your attorney, must determine the final period of time before the benzene disease diagnosis when there was at least 30 days of benzene exposure within a period of 7 consecutive months.
-More simply put, this is usually the LAST job where you or the employee worked around benzene or benzene-containing products in North Carolina.
+For a North Carolina occupational disease injury or death claim it is necessary to determine the final period of time — before the benzene cancer or disease diagnosis was made — when the employee while working on a job or in a worksite located in North Carolina had at least 30 days of benzene exposure within a period of 7 consecutive months.
+More simply put, this is usually the LAST job where the employee worked with and around the chemical benzene or benzene-containing products in North Carolina.

-Some acceptable examples for satisfying this final benzene exposure period “formula” are:
+Some time-period examples for determining the proper defendant employer using this final benzene exposure “formula” are:

 - 5 days a week for 6 weeks in a row